Frequently Asked Questions

 The zone will direct you to the appropriate section of the bylaw for rules about uses not listed within the zone.

-First, it is important to understand that there are bylaw “setbacks” which apply to siting a building or structure near a water feature, and then there are environmentally sensitive areas identified by a biologist that may be larger than a bylaw setback, that should not be disturbed.
+It is important to understand that there are bylaw “setbacks” which apply to siting a building or structure near a water feature, and that there are environmentally sensitive areas identified by a biologist that may be larger than a bylaw setback that should not be disturbed.
 These areas are protected by development permit areas and/or may be protected by covenants on title.
 Water features are also considered to be a hazard – either due to flood risk and/or steep slopes along their banks – vegetation plays an important role in protecting life and property from such hazards.
-Setbacks are also imposed by the floodplain bylaw, as well as minimum elevations for habitable buildings above the natural boundary.
+Setbacks are also imposed by the floodplain bylaw as well as minimum elevations for habitable buildings above the natural boundary.

-For setbacks to water features and development permit area guidelines (freshwater, marine coast), refer to the appropriate zoning bylaw accessed on the Bylaws, Policies, Maps & Forms page.
+For setbacks to water features and development permit area guidelines (freshwater, marine coast), refer to the appropriate zoning bylaw accessed on the Bylaws and Policies page.
 The floodplain bylaw can also be found on this page.
 It is recommended to discuss your plans with planning staff to ensure that you understand how these documents apply to your property and your particular project.
 Contact information is listed on the left of the page.

 Whether or not lot line setbacks and height rules apply to a fence or retaining wall depends on whether or not it is considered to be a “structure” by the zoning bylaw.
 The definition of structure in most plan areas exempts fences under 2 metres (6.5 feet) in height and retaining walls less than 1 metre (2.5 feet) that hold back less than a metre of soil (less than 1:1).
 Electoral Area F (Coombs, Errington, Hilliers, Whiskey Creek) zoning rules allow for fences under 2.5 metres and retaining walls less than 1 metre in height, within the lot line setback.
-Refer to the definition of “structure” in the appropriate zoning bylaw for more information Bylaws, Policies, Maps & Forms
+Refer to the definition of “structure” in the appropriate zoning bylaw for more information under Bylaws and Policies

 Secondary suites are allowed in the following zones: